fubark/cosmic/ui/README.md

 Standalone UI engine for GUI and games in Zig.
 It has a resemblance to Flutter or SwiftUI.
 Uses the [graphics module](https://github.com/fubark/cosmic/tree/master/graphics) to draw the widgets.
 Uses SDL for window/graphics context creation.
 See the [Web Demo](https://fubark.github.io/cosmic-site/zig-ui).

-- [x] Retained mode.
+- [x] Declarative retained mode.
 Persists widget state and performs fast diffs to reuse existing widget instances.
 - [x] Fast linear time layout algorithm.
 - [x] Widgets defined as plain structs.
 Easy to navigate with your editor and ZLS.
 - [x] Widget library.
+Button, Switch, Row, Column, Containers, Text (with layout), TextField, TextEditor, Color Picker, Popovers, Modals, and more.
 Collection is still growing.
 - [x] Custom widgets.
 Easily create your own widgets with your own build/layout/render steps.
 - [x] Draw with Canvas API / Vector graphics directly from a custom widget.
 - [x] Register input handlers (mouse, keyboard, etc).